 No down payment: Navy Federal

 The credit union's zero-down program is similar to the VA's.
-One difference is cost: Navy Federal's funding fee of 1.75% is less than the VA's funding fees.
+One difference is cost: Navy Federal's funding fee of 1.75 percent is less than the VA's funding fees.

 No down payment: USDA